-The university is strongly committed to protecting the natural environment and improving the quality of life for everyone on whom it has an impact.
+The university has a firm commitment to protecting the natural environment and improving the quality of life for everyone it affects of comes into contact with.

 The university recognises its responsibility to achieve value for money from all its activities.
-The draft Value for Money Policy outlines the objectives and responsibilities of managers and senior managers.
+The draft Value for Money Policy outlines managers and senior managers' related objectives and responsibilities.